nabinchamlagai18/Python-Quiz/README.md

 # Python-Quiz
-This is a ezz python game
+This is a ezz python quizz game